-Cybersecurity requirements for 5G networks will probably be the hottest topic over the next 12 months.
-The European Commission recently approved an EU toolbox of risk-mitigating measures addressing issues related, inter alia, to network standardisation and supply chain risks.
-In Portugal, the public tender procedure for the award of spectrum licences for 5G is scheduled to conclude by June 2020 and, therefore, implementation of the risk-mitigation measures set out in the EU toolbox will be one of the main challenges for local mobile operators in the near future.
+Cybersecurity requirements for 5G networks will probably continue to be the hottest topic over the next 12 months.
+The European Commission approved an EU toolbox of risk-mitigating measures in January 2020, addressing issues related inter alia to network standardisation and supply chain risks.
+In Portugal, the public tender procedure for the award of spectrum licences for 5G has been successively delayed and is now, finally, ongoing; therefore, implementation of the risk-mitigation measures set out in the EU toolbox will be one of the main challenges for local mobile operators in the near future.